 - Keep up with the hobbies and interests that you love.
 Read a book, meditate, pray, garden, knit, get a massage, take a long bath, anything that you enjoy doing.

-What I always say with regards to self-care is this – when you’re driving and notice your petrol tank is empty, you will fill it up.
+When you’re driving and notice your petrol tank is empty, you will fill it up.
 Sometimes we are kinder to our car than we are to ourselves!
 Try to take some time to fill your tank, even if it is for only 5 minutes – it will make a difference.
 Do whatever makes you feel like you again, it doesn’t have to be something crazy.
 Self-care does not need to be a big thing something simple as taking a moment to put on your favourite hand cream or listen to your favourite song on full blast helps.
-Self-care is not selfish it is self-love.” – Claudia Andrew, Occupational Therapist at Livewell.
+Self-care is not selfish it is self-love.

 It’s important to remember that only when we first help ourselves can we effectively help others.
 Caring for yourself is one of the most important—and one of the most often forgotten—things you can do as a caregiver.
 When your needs are taken care of, the person you care for will benefit, too.